Woosh-Crew/Espionage.Engine/README.md

 Espionage.Engine is a Unity game base, where you design games off it (duh).
 Its meant to be a similar workflow to Unreal Engine or s&box where you can do a majority of the work for your game straight in code.

 ## Current Features
-It comes with a handfull of nice features and major workflow changes.
+It comes with a handful of nice features and major workflow changes.

 ### > Callback System
 Easy attribute based event system that I'm calling the Callback system.
-Just assign a method the "Callback" attribute and itll do the rest behind the scenes.
+Just assign a method the "Callback" attribute and it'll do the rest behind the scenes.
 ``` csharp
 [Callback( "callback.frame" )]
 private void Frame() { }
 ```
-Or you can predine your own attributes to auto assign the callback property.
+Or you can predefined your own attributes to auto assign the callback property.
 ``` csharp
 [Callback.Frame]
 private void Frame() { }